“The Falcon” is from our third short story collection, Wind in the Pines, published in 2004. It’s still in print on Amazon.

 My Daddy had a wonderful sense of humor.
 You had to know him well to be exposed to how he loved making fun of everything.
 He could really surprise you at times.

 We had an old 1963 Ford Falcon that had been passed around in our family.
-It had once been blue but by about 1980 it was more rusty primer than blue.
-It was a small car, good on gas, low on glamour, and had well over 200,000 miles on the odometer.
+It had once been blue, but by about 1980, it was more rusty primer than blue.
+It was a small car, good on gas, low on glamour, and had the odometer “had rolled” over several times at 99,000 miles.
 I remember when my parents told my sister, Colleen, she could take it to college for a few weeks.
 She refused, even though it meant walking and getting rides.
 She said she didn’t want to be seen driving anything that looked that bad.

-I’m not sure when, or why, Daddy decided to sell the Falcon, but he got creative on his ad.
-In that issue of the Beauregard Daily News he placed this ad:
+I’m not sure when or why Daddy decided to sell the Falcon, but he got creative with his ad.
+In that issue of the Beauregard Daily News, he placed this ad:

 My parents said the phone rang off the wall that evening.
 Daddy sold it quickly to a boy from Singer, which I thought was pretty appropriate.
 It was a country car and deserved a country owner.